 The department offers a Bachelor of Science degree in Biosystems Engineering (BE).
-A second undergraduate degree Technology Systems Management (TSM) is currently under moratorium and being reviewed as a specialization.
-A third undergraduate option is a two-year certificate program in Electrical Technology (ET) leading to licensed journey electrician and master electrician.
+A second undergraduate degree Technology Systems Management (TSM) through the College of Agriculture and Natural Resources.
+A third undergraduate option is a two-year certificate program in Electrical Technology (ET) leading to licensed journeyman electrician and master electrician.
+Students who are enrolled in the Bachelor of Science degree program with a major in biosystems engineering may elect a minor in Plant, Animal and Microbial Biotechnolody.
 The department also offers an M.S. and Ph.D. program in Biosystems Engineering.
 With approximately 250 students enrolled in various programs, we take pride in knowing every student's name.

 In addition to teaching, the faculty is actively involved in leading-edge research and in extension.

 Please use this web site to learn more about the MSU BAE Department.

 524 S. Shaw Lane

 Michigan State University